openframeworks/ofBook/02_cplusplus_basics/chapter.md

 + fine tune "argument" vs. "parameter"

++ todo: split this thing into several smaller chapters.

 + cancelled
   + possibly show them local terminal-based C++ in cygwin/linux/bsd
   + possibly weave in basic GLUT/OpenGL to make this all more fun?